psy0rz/zfs_autobackup/README.md

 * Ability to 'finish' aborted backups to see what goes wrong.
 * Easy to debug and has a test-mode.
 Actual unix commands are printed.
 * Keeps latest X snapshots remote and locally. (default 30, configurable)
+* Uses zfs-holds on important snapshots so they cant be accidentally destroyed.
 * Easy installation:
   * Only one host needs the zfs_autobackup script.
 The other host just needs ssh and the zfs command.
-  * Written in python and uses zfs-commands, no 3rd party dependencys or libraries.
+  * Written in python and uses zfs-commands, no 3rd party dependency's or libraries.
-  * No seperate config files or properties.
+  * No separate config files or properties.
 Just one command you can copy/paste in your backup script.

 Usage
 ====